New Tarantula Keepers

 The “BEST” tarantula is certainly subjective, but there are definitely some species that rank higher in most peoples opinions.
 In this video I cover my picks of the best pet tarantula species based on color, personality, ease of care, and how often they are out on display.
 These are not all species ideal for new keepers, but they are amazing tarantulas none the less.

-Once you’ve picked out your first tarantula, the next step is setting up the perfect enclosure.
-You’ve got the right substrate, a good hide, and a solid water dish, but what about lighting?
-Tarantulas don’t need UVB or basking lights like reptiles, but that doesn’t mean lighting isn’t something to consider.
-Whether you want to illuminate your enclosure for better viewing or just make your setup look more impressive, LED lighting can be a great option.
-But how do tarantulas react to light, and what’s the best way to use LEDs without stressing them out?
-Let’s dive into the next video and find out.
+Once you’ve picked out your first tarantula, the next step is getting the enclosure set up right.
+You’ve got the substrate, the hide, and the water dish covered, but what about lighting?
+Tarantulas do not need UVB or basking lights like reptiles, but lighting is still something worth thinking about.
+Maybe you want a better view of the enclosure, or maybe you just want the setup to look good.
+Either way, LEDs can work well when used correctly.
+So how do tarantulas react to light, and how do you use LEDs without stressing them out?
+Let’s get into that in the next video.

 Lighting Tarantula Enclosures with LEDs!